dojo/dojo.io/site/source/_posts/2018/03/11/Dojo-2-rc1.md

 #### [`@dojo/cli-test-intern`](http://github.com/dojo/cli-test-intern)

-A unit and functional testing command for Dojo 2 application using Intern.
-With support to run tests on popular services such as Browserstack, Saucelabs and TestingBot.
+A unit and functional testing command for Dojo 2 application using [Intern](https://theintern.io/), with support to run tests on popular services such as Browserstack, Saucelabs and TestingBot.

 #### [`@dojo/cli-build-widget`](http://github.com/dojo/cli-build-widget)